csdms/rcem-2019/README.md

 3. [Get the tutorials and sign](https://csdms.rc.colorado.edu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Flandlab%2Ftutorials&urlpath=tree%2Ftutorials%2F&branch=v2_dev) in to our JupyterHub

+## Before the workshop

+1. **Sign up for an account (see above)**: We will do all of our computation on the CSDMS JupyterHub.
+This means that we wont' have to spend time installing software during the workshop.
+2. **Review the basics of working with Python and the Jupyter Notebook Interface**: There are many online resources.
+Coding experience is not a prerequisite for this workshop and we will explain core concepts as we go along.
+3. **Background reading**: Read the [Hobley et al., 2017](https://www.earth-surf-dynam.net/5/21/2017/esurf-5-21-2017.html) open source paper about Landlab

 ### Note to admins

 Users are authorized through the JupyterHub